uberfastman/fantasy-football-metrics-weekly-report/README.md

 ##### ***FOR USERS RUNNING macOS ONLY (and potentially Linux, although this is untested in Linux)***
 There is a pre-made setup bash script in the top level of this repository called `setup.sh`.
 In lieu of doing the manual setup steps, you can simply do the following:

-* download the script by navigating to [https://raw.githubusercontent.com/uberfastman/fantasy-football-metrics-weekly-report/develop/setup.sh](https://raw.githubusercontent.com/uberfastman/fantasy-football-metrics-weekly-report/develop/setup.sh) in your browser.
-A file download should start.
+* download the script by righ-clicking [https://raw.githubusercontent.com/uberfastman/fantasy-football-metrics-weekly-report/develop/setup.sh](https://raw.githubusercontent.com/uberfastman/fantasy-football-metrics-weekly-report/develop/setup.sh) and selecting "Download Linked File".
+A file download should start to your local downloads folder (default is `~/Downloads/` on macOS).

 * Open a command line prompt
     * ***macOS***: type `Cmd + Space` (`⌘ + Space`) to bring up Spotlight, and search for "Terminal" and hit enter).